 In recent years, advancements in health technology have increased by leaps and bounds.
 In the digital space, a plethora of gadgets and technologies have arisen, hastening the rate of expansion in consumer and institutional healthcare delivery.

 Based on component, services captured the major market revenue accounting 64.58% market share in 2020.
 This is mainly attributed to the significant rise in the software upgradation along with rapid advancements in various software and hardware.
 These services include training & integration, installation, and upgradation.
-Further, increasing investment on digital healthcare infrastructure predominantly in the developing countries drives the demand for services during the upcoming years.
+Furthermore, the numerous companies are focusing on services based activities such as training & integration, installation, and up-gradation that have augmented the market growth in the study period.
+Increasing investment on digital healthcare infrastructure predominantly in the developing countries drives the demand for services during the upcoming years.
 Moreover, increasing demand for platforms such as Electronic Health Records (EHR) that further propels the demand for service as moat of the companies are prominently focusing on acquiring post-installation services such as staffing, optimization, training, and many other services.

-In 2020, telehealthcare held the leading market position and accounted for a revenue share of more than 38.40%.
+In 2020, telehealthcare held the leading market position and accounted for a revenue share of more than 38.40%, owing to the digital transformation in the healthcare sector along with the favorable government support to integrate novel technologies.
 The prominent growth of the segment is majorly due to the rising penetration of internet and smartphones across the globe along with the availability of large number of health related apps in the market.
 Furthermore, increasing prevalence of chronic diseases along with the advancements in wearable devices significantly triggers the market growth for mHealth.

 On the other side, health analytics expected to be the fastest growing segment over the forecast timeframe because of increasing advancements in the analytics platforms such as big data and other analytics software.
 The healthcare analytics has gained significant importance over the past few years owing to the need for monitoring and tracking the most prevalent diseases across the globe such as cancer and diabetes.
 Apart from this, the outbreak of COVID-19 has significantly triggered the need for analytics platform to track the disease and take preventive measures accordingly.